Kai8Green/8Green-Nutrition/README.md

 Make sure to retain a copy of the master file so that if you run into an errors or unexpected errors that yo have a clean slate.

 <b>NOTE:</b>
+I am not a registered dietician.
+Use of this document is an undertaking of your acceptance that this is not medical advice.
+This document should be used as a guide in consultation with a registered health professional and a holistic health plan.

 Anyone can make moderations to this file.
 I have only locked cells to prevent unintended modification of formulas.
 You can remove these locks.
 Anyone who makes amendments - builds, improves or reviews formula data on this document and is willing to share it back, please send up and I will review for version.

 We grow together.